Chart Color Schemes

 AreaSearch analysis reveals Athelstone significantly outperforming the majority of regions assessed nationwide

-Athelstone has an educated workforce with notable representation in essential services sectors.
-Its unemployment rate is 2.5%, with estimated employment growth of 1.9% over the past year as of June 2025.
+Athelstone has a well-educated workforce with essential services sectors well represented.
+The unemployment rate is 2.5%, with an estimated employment growth of 1.9% over the past year as of June 2025.

-There are 5,718 residents employed, with an unemployment rate of 1.5% below Greater Adelaide's rate of 4%.
-Workforce participation in Athelstone is 66.6%, compared to Greater Adelaide's 61.7%.
+There are 5,718 residents in work, with an unemployment rate of 1.5% below Greater Adelaide's rate of 4.0%.
+Workforce participation is at 66.6%, compared to Greater Adelaide's 61.7%.
 Leading employment industries include health care & social assistance, education & training, and retail trade.
-Education & training has a particularly high specialization with an employment share 1.3 times the regional level.
+The area has a particular specialization in education & training, with an employment share of 1.3 times the regional level.

 However, health care & social assistance is under-represented at 14.7% compared to Greater Adelaide's 17.7%.
-Limited local employment opportunities are indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment increased by 1.9%, labour force by 1.7%, reducing unemployment by 0.2 percentage points.
-In contrast, Greater Adelaide had employment growth of 2.1% and labour force growth of 2.1%.
-State-level data from Sep-25 shows SA employment grew by 1.06% year-on-year, with an unemployment rate of 4.5%, in line with the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate potential future demand within Athelstone.
-These projections suggest national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Over the 12 months to June 2025, employment increased by 1.9%, while labour force increased by 1.7%, resulting in a decrease of unemployment by 0.2 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 2.1% and labour force growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
 Applying these projections to Athelstone's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment